IRL2/nanover-docs/source/concepts/applications.rst

 A user sends an interaction as a point of origin, the particles to which it applies and a set of parameters.
-The server, then collects all the user interactions, compute the corresponding forces and propagate them with the other forces in the simulation.
+The server, then collects all the user interactions, computes the corresponding forces and propagates them with the other forces in the simulation.

 The interactions can use different :ref:`equations <force-equations>` to